bluewatertracks/bwt-uploader/README.md

 `bwt-uploader` is a file uploader with support for pdf files, jpeg, png and bmp images written in Polymer.
 It follows a plug and play model with a few configurations needed to enable certain features.
 It is partially inspired by the vaadin uploader and came out as a result of a component we built at Blue Water Tracks.
 Images are converted to base64 images which might increase the size of the file by a small percentage.

 ## Features
+- Simple Drag and Drop along with browse option
 - Ability to upload images and pdf files
 - Down sample and resize images (optional)
 - Ability to upload pdf files